Weld Dilution: Formula, Effects & 5 Control Tips

 Key Calculation Formulas

-where A is the area of the weld metal and B is the area of the melted base metal.
+In this formula, A is the area of deposited weld metal above the original surface, and B is the area of melted base metal below the original surface.

 Factors Affecting Dilution Rate

-1. Joint Design: The configuration determines how the base and filler metals interact.
+1. Joint design: The joint shape controls how the base and filler metals interact.

 Example Calculation Scenarios